 Cherry Cabinets in Bi-Level Island Kitchen Design

-A common question posed to our designers is whether an island should be built with one large counter, or if a second height should be used for the back of the island.
+A common question our designers get is whether an island should have one level or two.